 But she was alone, and rootless on the muddy ground.

-He seemed to sense this, grunting as he turned his back and walked away, not caring if she followed or went back to the guest cottage where she stayed.
+He grunted her dismissal as he turned his back and walked away, not caring if she followed or went back to the guest cottage where she stayed.

 She stood there in the rain, hearing the iron finality of his words echo in her mind: